 The DRE’s goal is to protect the public in real estate transactions.
 As part of its job, the Commissioner of the Department oversees professional licensee discipline in accordance with real estate laws and regulations.1

-Criminal convictions (both felony and misdemeanor convictions) are among the most common reasons for enforcement actions.
+From what we see, criminal convictions (felony and misdemeanor convictions) are among the most common reasons for enforcement actions.
 Action can include license suspension and revocation.

 2. What types of criminal convictions trigger discipline by the DRE?